graeme-walker/emailrelay-build/doc/developer.md

 `payload` directory tree.
 The payload contains many of the same files all over again, and while this duplication is not ideal it is at least straightforward.

-The Qt tool `windeployqt` is used to add run-time dependencies, such as the platform DLL.
-(Public releases of Windows builds are normally statically linked, so many of the DLLs added by `windeployqt` are not needed.)
+The Qt tool `windeployqt` is used to add run-time dependencies such as Qt DLLs, run-time library installer, translations and plugins.
+If the emailrelay GUI is statically linked then the DLLs and run-time library installer can be deleted.

 To target ancient versions of Windows start with a cross-build using MinGW for 32-bit (`./configure.sh -w32`); then `winbuild.pl mingw` can be used to